Allianz Arena to shine in UNICEF blue

 More landmarks to shine in blue

 In addition to the Allianz Arena, other landmarks and schools around the world will be lit up in blue on Saturday, including the Olympic Tower and the Giant Ferris Wheel in the Werksviertel district in Munich.
 People on all continents are invited to dress in blue on 20 November or, for example, to turn their profile picture on social media blue.
-The Allianz Arena was last illuminated in the colors of the rainbow for Christopher Street Day in July, and previously on other occasions such as the International Weeks against Racism.
+The Allianz Arena was last illuminated in the colours of the rainbow for Christopher Street Day in July, and previously on other occasions such as the International Weeks against Racism.

 Arena of Change